jump-cellpainting/datasets/README.md

 - [Quality control](https://github.com/broadinstitute/cellpainting-gallery/blob/main/folder_structure.md#quality_control-folder-structure) results at the image level for the principal dataset to allow removing bad images.
 - Our manuscript, Chandrasekaran et al., 2022b, which is being approved by pharmaceutical company partners and will be released on bioRxiv.

-## How to load the data: notebooks
+## How to load the data: notebooks and folder structure

 TODO: See notebook [URL] to learn more about how to load the data in the principal dataset.